What is EIS, VCT or SEIS?

 The VCT scheme spreads the investment risk over a number of companies since individuals invest indirectly in a range of small companies.
 Investors subscribe for shares in VCTs, which are companies listed on the London Stock Exchange and are similar to investment trusts.
 VCTs are run by fund managers who are usually members of larger investment groups.
 From time to time, VCTs realise investments and make new ones.
 Individuals may now subscribe for shares in a VCT via a nominee.

-- increased the maximum total gross assets before investment to £15 million (from £7 million)
+- Maximum total gross assets before investment £30 million

-- increased the maximum total gross assets after investment to £16 million (from £8 million)
+- Maximum total gross assets after investment £35 million

 The measure introduces a new condition to the EIS, SEIS and VCT rules to exclude tax-motivated investments, where the tax relief provides most of the return for an investor with limited risk to the original investment (that is, preserving an investor’s capital).
 The condition depends on taking a ‘reasonable’ view as to whether an investment has been structured to provide a low risk return for investors.